Skip to main content

 These are real cases.
 Real settlements.
 Real consent decrees.
 Every one of them could have been prevented with an effective auxiliary aid.
 Every one of them cost more than a decade of TinkyTown.

-Across municipalities, courts, hospitals, and school districts nationwide.
-The DOJ has pursued hundreds more.
+Across municipalities, hospitals, and public entities nationwide.
+The DOJ has pursued many more.

 Plus 3-5 years of federal monitoring